“What can I grow in a vertical pallet garden?”

-Besides, let spends some time and effort to replace old, rusty staples or nails.
+Besides, let spends some time and effort replacing old, rusty staples or nails.

 Scrub the wood down to make sure you’ve washed off any sorts of bacteria or chemicals available inside the recycled pallet.
 For better results, use soapy water and some bleach then dry it out.

 With a pallet at home and cleaned, you can begin.